June-Skeeter/GEOB270_Lab1_2021S1/Content/Part4.md

   * For best results, the points need to be evenly distributed across a map.
 ### **Watch this video for a quick overview of georeferencing.**

 Once the map has been scanned and georeferenced, we can extract information from it.
 On Dr. Snow’s map, the key pieces of information are the cholera deaths and water pumps.
-To get this information into the GIS, the points manually identify identified and entered.
+To get this information into the GIS, the points have to be manually identified and entered.
 This process is known as digitizing, and was explained in the [Create points on a map](https://pro.arcgis.com/en/pro-app/latest/get-started/create-points-on-a-map.htm) video.

 ## Adding the Deaths feature dataset.